^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The goals of the treatment of paratonzillar abscess (paratonzillita) - the coping of inflammatory phenomena at the stage of edema and infiltration, drainage of the purulent process, removal of the focus of infection.
+The goals of treating peritonsillar abscess (paratonsillitis) are to stop inflammation at the stage of edema and infiltration, drain the purulent process, and remove the source of infection.

 Indications for hospitalization

-Patients with signs of abscessing are subject to inpatient treatment.
-If in the initial stages of paratonsillitis, when there is edema and tissue infiltration, conservative treatment is justified, then in the presence of signs of abscessing, surgical intervention (abscess opening or, in the presence of indications, the implementation of tonsillitis abscess) is unconditionally indicated.
+Patients with signs of abscess formation are subject to inpatient treatment.
+If in the initial stages of paratonsillitis, when there is edema and tissue infiltration, conservative treatment is justified, then in the presence of signs of abscess formation, surgical intervention is certainly indicated (opening of the abscess or, if indicated, performing abscess tonsillectomy).

-It is possible to use various thermal procedures, UHF therapy at the onset of the disease (in the stage of edema and infiltration), and after achieving adequate drainage of the purulent process (in the stage of arresting inflammatory phenomena).
-However, at the stage of abscessing, thermal procedures are not shown.
-Apply rinsing of the throat with solutions of disinfectants, solutions of chamomile, sage, salt solution, etc.
+It is possible to use various thermal procedures, UHF therapy at the onset of the disease (at the stage of edema and infiltration), as well as after achieving adequate drainage of the purulent process (at the stage of stopping inflammatory phenomena).
+However, at the stage of abscess formation, thermal procedures are not indicated.
+Gargling with solutions of disinfectants, chamomile solutions, sage, salt solution, etc. is used.

-The isolated pathogens show the greatest sensitivity to such drugs as amoxicillin in combination with clavulanic acid, ampicillin in combination with sulbactam, cephalosporin II-III generations (cefazolin, cefuroxm), lincosamides (clindamycin); effectively their combination with metronidazole, especially in cases where the participation of anaerobic flora
+The isolated pathogens show the greatest sensitivity to such drugs as amoxicillin in combination with clavulanic acid, ampicillin in combination with sulbactam, cephalosporins of the II-III generations (cefazolin, cefuroxime), lincosamides (clindamycin); their combination with metronidazole is effective, especially in cases where the participation of anaerobic flora is assumed.

-At the same time, detoxifying and anti-inflammatory therapy is prescribed antipyretic drugs and analgesics.
+At the same time, detoxification and anti-inflammatory therapy are carried out; antipyretics and analgesics are prescribed.

-Taking into account the deficit of all links of the immune status revealed in patients with paratonzillitis, the use of drugs with immunomodulating effect (azoxime, sodium deoxyribonucleinate) is shown.
+Taking into account the deficiency of all links of the immune status identified in patients with paratonsillitis, the use of drugs with an immunomodulatory effect (azoximer, sodium deoxyribonucleate) is indicated.

-When the abscess ripens, usually on the 4th-6th day, one should not wait for its self-opening and emptying.
-In such cases, it is advisable to open the abscess, especially since a spontaneously formed opening is often not enough for rapid and persistent emptying of the abscess.
+When an abscess matures, usually on the 4th-6th day, one should not wait for it to open and empty on its own.
+In such cases, it is advisable to open the abscess, especially since a spontaneously formed opening is often not quite sufficient for a quick and stable emptying of the abscess.

-Autopsy is performed after local anesthesia by lubricating or pulverizing the pharynx with a 10% solution of lidocaine, sometimes supplemented with infiltration of tissues with 1% procaine solution or 1-2% lidocaine solution.
-The incision is made on the site of greatest bulging.
-If there is no such reference point, then in a place where a spontaneous dissection usually occurs, at the intersection of two lines: a horizontal, soft palate along the lower edge of the healthy side through the base of the tongue, and a vertical line that extends upward from the lower end of the anterior arch of the diseased side.
+The opening is performed after local anesthesia by lubricating or spraying the pharynx with a 10% lidocaine solution, sometimes supplemented by tissue infiltration with a 1% procaine solution or a 1-2% lidocaine solution.
+The incision is made at the site of the greatest bulge.
+If there is no such landmark, then at the site where spontaneous opening usually occurs - at the intersection of two lines: a horizontal line running along the lower edge of the soft palate of the healthy side through the base of the uvula, and a vertical line running upward from the lower end of the anterior arch of the diseased side.

-An autopsy in this area is less dangerous in terms of injuring large blood vessels.
-The incision with a scalpel is performed in the sagittal direction to a depth of 1.5-2 cm and a length of 2-3 cm.
-Then through the incision, Hartmann's forceps are inserted into the wound cavity and dilate the aperture to 4 cm, simultaneously rupturing possible bridges in the abscess cavity.
+Opening in this area is less dangerous in terms of injury to large blood vessels.
+The incision with a scalpel is made in the sagittal direction to a depth of 1.5-2 cm and a length of 2-3 cm.
+Then Hartmann forceps are inserted through the incision into the wound cavity and the opening is widened to 4 cm, simultaneously tearing possible bridges in the abscess cavity.

-In recent decades, more and more widespread recognition and dissemination and clinics have received active surgical tactics in the treatment of paratonzillitis - the implementation of abscessesillisectomy.
-When a patient is treated with a paratonsillar abscess or paratonzillitis in the infiltration stage, the operation is performed in the first day or even hours (the "hot" period), or within the next 1-3 days ("warm" period).
-It should be noted that the postoperative period in this case is less severe and less painful than after opening the abscess or performing surgery in later periods.
+In recent decades, active surgical tactics in the treatment of paratonsillitis - performing abscess tonsillectomy - have become increasingly recognized and widespread in clinics.
+When a patient with a paratonsillar abscess or paratonsillitis in the infiltration stage seeks medical attention, the operation is performed in the first day or even hours ("hot" period), or in the next 1-3 days ("warm" period).
+It should be noted that the postoperative period is less severe and less painful than after opening the abscess or performing the operation at a later date.

-Indications for the performance of abscessesilllectomy in a patient with abscessed or infiltrative forms of paratonzillitis are as follows:
+Indications for performing abscess tonsillectomy in a patient with abscessing or infiltrative forms of paratonsillitis are as follows:

-• relapsing for a number of years of angina, which indicates the presence of a patient with chronic tonsillitis: an indication of a patient with paratonzillitis on the previously diagnosed tonsillitis diagnosed;
+• recurring sore throats over a number of years, which indicates that the patient has chronic tonsillitis: an indication by a patient with paratonsillitis of previously diagnosed chronic tonsillitis;

-• absence of changes in the patient's condition (heavy or heaviness increases) even after opening the abscess and getting pus;
+• no changes in the patient's condition (severe or increasing severity) even after opening the abscess and obtaining pus;

-• appearance of signs of complication of paratonzillitis - sepsis, parafaringitis, neck phlegmon, mediastinitis.
+• the appearance of signs of complications of paratonsillitis - sepsis, parapharyngitis, phlegmon of the neck, mediastinitis.

-The question of whether the removal of the second amygdala with abscessesilllectomy is somewhat justified, on the opposite side to the abscess, is decided individually.
-However, studies conducted in recent studies show significant pathological changes in the tissue of the intact amygdala, similar to those with a pronounced (toxico-allergic form of grade II) chronic inflammatory process.
-This indicates the expediency of simultaneous removal of both tonsils.
-The operation should begin with a patient with tonsils, as this facilitates the intervention on the other side.
+The question of whether it is justified to remove the second tonsil on the opposite side to the abscess during abscess tonsillectomy is decided individually.
+However, studies conducted in recent years indicate significant pathological changes in the tissue of the intact tonsil, similar to changes in severe (toxic-allergic form of stage II) chronic inflammatory process.
+This indicates the advisability of simultaneous removal of both tonsils.
+The operation should begin with the diseased tonsil, as this facilitates the intervention on the other side.

 Further management

-If patients have chronic tonsillitis I or II toxic-allergic degree, they are subject to follow-up, treatment courses.
-Patients with chronic tonsillitis II toxic-allergic degree are recommended bilateral tonsillectomy in a planned manner, not earlier than a month after the transferred paratonzillitis,
+If patients have chronic tonsillitis of the I or II toxic-allergic stage, they are subject to dispensary observation and treatment courses.
+Patients with chronic tonsillitis of the II toxic-allergic stage are recommended to undergo bilateral tonsillectomy on a planned basis, no earlier than a month after suffering paratonsillitis,

 Forecast

-The prognosis for paratonheillitis is generally favorable.
-Approximate terms of temporary incapacity for work are 10-14 days.
+The prognosis for paratonillitis is generally favorable.
+The approximate period of temporary disability is 10-14 days.

 You are reporting a typo in the following text: